kis-balazs/Porsche-Engineering-Contest---Driver_Assistant/README.md

 **Adaptive Attentiveness Protocol**

-:The first place winning project of the team Agents006 at the Porsche Engineering Contest 2019, Romania
+:+1: The first place winning project of the team Agents006 at the Porsche Engineering Contest 2019, Romania